 It is each parent's responsibility to provide the necessary materials and resources for their child's education.
 Each year parents are asked to provide resources for their children in two ways -

-#1 Booklists 2022
+#1 Booklists 2023

-These lists contain the required materials selected by the school staff for the 2022 school year:
+These lists contain the required materials selected by the school staff for the 2023 school year:

-Parents can purchase the items for our 2022 Book Lists from any supplier they wish - we do not have one allocated supplier, however the following outlet has all of the items our teachers require with an easy online order service.
+Parents can purchase the items for our 2023 Book Lists from any supplier they wish - we do not have one allocated supplier, however the following outlet has all of the items our teachers require with an easy online order service.
 Thank you for supporting local business!

 Class teachers carefully select the brands on the booklists specifically for their durability and sustainability for the students’ work requirements.
 Parents are asked to supply exactly what the class teacher has asked for and not substitute cheap brands from dollar stores.
 Many cheap versions do not have the durability that is required throughout the year.
 Your cooperation with this is greatly appreciated.

-You will be able to bring students' items to school on the Student Free Day on Friday 21 January 2022 when you bring the children to meet their new teachers.
+You will be able to bring students' items to school on the Student Free Day on Friday 20 January 2023 when you bring the children to meet their new teachers.

-Invoices for the 2022 Student Resource Scheme will be emailed – Keep an eye on your inbox and junk mail.
-Thank you to those that have already made payment - this Invoice is for your records.)
+- Invoices for the 2023 Student Resource Scheme will be emailed at the start of 2023 – Keep an eye on your inbox and junk mail.
+(Thank you to those that have already made payment on Qkr! - this invoice is for your records.)

-Our Student Resource Scheme will operate again during 2022 offering parents who elect to participate in the scheme, an economical alternative to the purchase of learning resources for their child throughout the school year.
+Our Student Resource Scheme will operate again during 2023 offering parents who elect to participate in the scheme, an economical alternative to the purchase of learning resources for their child throughout the school year.

-- This year 2022 the Student Resource Scheme is again $120.00 per child.
+- This year 2023 the Student Resource Scheme is again $120.00 per child.

 The scheme is supported by the Parents and Citizens Association (P&C) and managed by the school and operates within the policy and guidelines of the Department of Education (DoE) and in accordance with section 51 of the Education (General Provisions) Act 2006.
 DoE encourages schools to operate a scheme as a service to parents.

 Participation in the scheme is voluntary and those parents/carers who join the scheme pay a fee in return for their child's access to materials and resources managed by the scheme.

 Under the scheme, books and resource materials are purchased in advance to secure discounts through bulk buying and to ensure students have the resources to start the year/term.
 The P&C discusses and approves the Student Resource Scheme at the P&C meeting in September of each year.